wballard/VariableSky/index.markdown

 </div>

 # Problem
-You want to make a modern, single page, real time application, and to do this you need to keep variables and data in synch between multiple clients and servers.
+You want to make a modern, single page, real time application -- and to do this you need to keep variables and data in synch between multiple clients and servers.